Derrick White NBA Playoffs Player Props: Celtics vs. Heat

 Derrick White Insights vs. the Heat

-- In terms of assists, the Heat have allowed 25.6 per game, 14th in the NBA.

-- In terms of 3-pointers, the Heat have allowed 13.1 makes per game, 28th in the league.
+- The Heat give up 25.6 assists per game, 14th-ranked in the league.

 Derrick White vs. the Heat